-Growing up in a land-locked town in NSW, chef Josh Niland’s choice of career was not an obvious one.
-With busy parents running an accounting firm from home, there were no childhood stories of cooking at apron strings or fishing with grandparents.
+Growing up in a land-locked town in NSW Australia, chef Josh Niland’s choice of career was not an obvious one.
+With busy parents working from home, there were no childhood stories of cooking at apron strings or fishing with grandparents.
 Instead, his story had a slightly more unusual beginning.

 Living with childhood cancer, an 8-year-old house-bound Josh would find respite in TV cooking shows and recipe books, sparking the first flames of culinary interest.
 An ensuing desire to cook and prepare dishes for his family became synonymous with fun and play.

 At the age of 15, Josh attended a charity lunch supporting children’s cancer.
 The chefs that day were Australian greats Tetusya Wakuda, Neil Perry, Peter Doyle and Stephen Hodges among others.

 That day Josh was gifted a dinner for two that changed his life.
 He and his dad dined at Steve Hodge’s award winning Sydney fish restaurant Fish Face, and the young cook was hooked.